Task Forces and Working Groups

 The Justice Involved Women Task Force was established over 20 years ago and is currently chaired by Rep. Kay Khan and Rep. Christine Barber.
 They collaborate with different organizations and individuals to understand how women experience the justice system, make policy recommendations to improve services to women and educate the legislature on the positive impact of gender-specific programming.

-The Preterm Birth Prevention Committee was established in November 2017 during Prematurity Awareness Month.
+The Preterm Birth Prevention Committee was established in November 2017 during Prematurity Awareness Month and was renamed the Pre-Term Birth and Maternity Task Force in February 2019.
 The Women's Caucus is partnering with the March of Dimes to discuss the effect of preterm birth on Massachusetts, hear from the medical community and seek policy and legislative changes that can make a difference.